-Steps Action Ready Respectful SafeOur MHA Rules and expectationsWe are Ready, Respectful and Safe members of a community.
-We are Ready, Respectful and Safe members of our MHA 1 Remind Child has reported that another child is being unkind to them or an adult witnesses inappropriate behaviour.
+S iteps Action Res Ready espectful Safe Our MHA Rules and expectations We are Ready, Respectful and Safe members of our MHA community.
+1 Remind Child has reported that another child is being unkind to them or an adult witnesses inappropriate behaviour.
 The adult investigates and speaks with all children involved.
 If a minor disagreement or behaviour, they will be reminded what is acceptable behaviour, asked to apologise, and continue playing with their friends.
-2 Reflect If a child has admitted to or been found to have failed to follow one of the school 3 Reset If there is believed to have been any of the following, more serious incidents - swearing, deliberate physical contact - the child will be taken into school to a c teacher or HoS who will deal with the incident and record it.
-The sanctions may include missing the remainder of their break and subsequent break times, a phone call to parents or a meeting with SLT / HoS.
+2 Reflect If a child has admitted to or been found to have failed to follow one of the school 3 If there is believed to have been any of the following, more serious incidents - swearing, deliberate physical contact - the child will be taken into school to design.

 Our MHA Rules and Expectations We are...

 Ready, Respectful and Safe members of our MHA community.